 - Types:

-- Document (MongoDB): Stores data in JSON-like documents.
-Great for content management.
+- Document: Stores data in JSON-like documents (MongoDB).

-- Key-Value (Redis): Rapid lookups using a simple key.
-Ideal for caching.
+- Key-Value: Rapid lookups using a simple key (Redis).

 BASE Properties in NoSQL

-While SQL uses ACID, NoSQL often follows the BASE model for better performance at scale:
+While SQL uses ACID, NoSQL often follows the BASE model for performance:

-- Soft State: System state may change over time without immediate consistency.
+- Soft State: System state may change without immediate consistency.

 - Eventually Consistent: Data will be consistent... eventually.